JeredLinares/OnTheTopicOfBusiness/README.md

 # Forward
 I write this document because of the the unavailability and inaccessablity of the information it contains to a student like me, before now.
 I made many mistakes on my path from free school lunches in my predominaltly latino grade school, to a degree in engineering and then medicine.
-I hope this document will show the opportunities available, and how to reach them.
+I hope this document will help ambitious students understand the opportunities available, and how to reach them.